 What does Scottish fiddle music or Northumbrian smallpipe music mean to you?
 Historically, the fiddle (or violin) made its way into Scotland's musical life in the 1600s from Italy and its repertoire has been highly influenced by Italian musicians who were working in the urban centres.
 Italian chord progressions passamezzo antico/moderno were absorbed into the Scottish and English musical fabric and many Italian dance forms became very fashionable.
 Scots fiddle tunes continue to be played on the Northumbrian pipes and fiddlers take great pride playing the wild music of the bagpipes.
 Unafraid to be honest, Clara's songs are resonant with experience and delivered powerfully with her bewitching stage presence.

 The Bridge People take inspiration from these cultural bridges and focus towards developing a dynamic sound full of melodic intricacy, personality and drive.
 And, it's not just sound that they enjoy sharing: its a meeting of like-minds, ideas, languages, tea, wine and whisky!

-The Shee is an exceptional all-female band and Murmurations, their third CD, further showcases their three exceptionally string singers alongside astonishing instrumental prowess.
+The Shee celebrated their 10th anniversary in 2016 with the release of their fourth album, Continuum.
+It showcases their three exceptionally strong singers alongside astonishing instrumental prowess.
 Their diverse range of individual musical influences combine to produce an adventurous brew of folk, Gaelic and Bluegrass.
 The arrangements on the new album are a mixture of their signature complex, inter-weaving textures and a brave, stripped-back feel on certain tracks.
 The new album, in part, illustrates a different side to a band unafraid to explore new territory and mix their ever-changing individual influences together, all the while managing to maintain a unique, recognisable sound.